 The interesting thing about the value of the coefficient of influence on the path of instrumental influence on felt obligation was found to be insignificant.
-The findings might have far more interesting if the effect assessed were significant.
+The find 20 might have far more interesting if the effect assessed were significant.
 Instrumental as an aspect of the ethical climate was found to have no significant impact on the felt obligation account officer in rural banks.
 Although on the one hand the instrumental shows a negative coefficient value, in the sense that the value of the effect is inversely proportional.
 The higher the instrumental value perceived by the account officer working in the rural bank, the lower the felt obligation he feels.
 This is interesting considering that one of the most important things shown in the instrumental aspect is about being concerned with the institution's interests above anything else.
 The findings of this study confirm previous research (Dharmanegara et al., 2016) that instrumental has a non-significant influence on the form of attitudes related to the organization (affective commitment to the team).
-One question that needs to be asked further is whether instrumental considered as unique dimensions of the ethical climate prevailing in the organization.
+One sestion that needs to be asked further is whether instrumental considered as unique dimensions of the ethical climate prevailing in the organization.

 From the summary of the model obtained based on data analysis, it is known that the Rsquare value is 0.533 which means that 53.30 percent of felt obligation can be explained by law & rules, caring, independence, and instrumental.
 While the remaining 46.70 percent are factors other than those in this research model.
-This value is categorized at a moderate level, so it can open up opportunities to examine factors that are not yet included in this research model.
-This finding suggests that from individual perspective, account officer's specific part of the ethical climate is critical in explaining his or her felt obligation.
-Whether organizations want to enhance their employees' felt obligation or not, assuring its employee with an experience of a positive caring and independence climate is important to create consensual perception of a high organizational ethical climate among employees.
-Compared with the previous empirical result and theoretical lens of ethical climate, findings show that rural banks with a higher ethical climate may not always be able to influence a greater positive attitude and behavior among its officers, because a higher ethical climate gives rise to a more dimensional aspect.
+This value is categorized at a moderate level, so it can open up opportunities to examine factors that are not yet included in the research model.
+This finding suggests that from individual perspective, accounting officer's specific part of the ethical climate is critical in explaining his or her felt obligation.
+Whether organizations want to enhance their employees' felt obligation or not, assuring its amployee with an experience of a positive caring and independence climate is important to create consensual perception of a high organizational ethical climate among employees.
+Compared with the previous empirical result and theoretical lens of ethical climate, findings show that rural banks with a higher ethical climate may not always be able to influence a greater positive attitude and behavior among its officers, because a higher ethical climate gives rise to a moderate level, so it can open up opportunities to explain the results and the organization of the ethical climate among employees.

-Ethical climate focuses on the way the environment is experienced by employees (Arnaud, 2010; Arnaud & Schminke, 2012; Elçi & Alpkan, 2009).
+Ethical climate focuses on the way the environment is experificed by employees (Arnaud, 2010; Arnaud & Schminke, 2012; Elçi & Alpkan, 2009).
 Ethical climate measures the quality of the shared perceptions held by employees regarding the policies, procedures, and practices related to ethics in the workplace.
 Focus organizations such as rural banks should identify the sources of moral reasoning used by account officers to apply ethical criteria found in organizational environments related to their daily work.
-The level of the summary model shows a moderate value, thus allowing further exploration of other explanatory variables that have not been observed in this study.
+The level of the summary model shows a moderate and use, thus allowing further exploration of other explanatory variables that have not been observed in this study.
 In the context of work, the ethical climate in rural bank organizations is more indicated by the presence of caring and independence.
 Both proved to be able to show an important influence in shaping the sense of duty of account officers.
 In the long term with increasingly complex organizations and increased risks for rural banks, how an ethical work climate can encourage positive feelings of employees towards their work is one of the important assets in managing the organization.